motazsaad/NLP-ICTS6361-2023/README.md

  •	Overview of vector space models and semantic representations
 4. NLP Tasks and Applications
  •	Overview of common NLP tasks, including sentiment analysis, named entity recognition, and machine translation
- •	Applications of NLP in various domains, such as healthcare, finance, and customer service
 5. Deep Learning for NLP
  •	Overview of deep learning approaches for NLP
  •	Understanding recurrent neural networks (RNNs), convolutional neural networks (CNNs), and transformers